Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Effects of dephasing and losses

-Our findings can be extended to dephasing channels which do not preserve the `East' symmetry.
-For instance, an external incoherent pump acting far from the localized peak will lead to a drop of the fidelity exponentially fast analogously to what we observe for a global incoherent pump, but it will not affect local information encoded in the localized state.
-Furthermore, we expect that the observed dynamical properties can be easily extended to any state prepared via the adiabatic protocol from a state of the form {Eq.}~\eqref{eq_general_state_valid_adiabatic_protocol}, which \textit{supergaussian} states belong to.
+Our findings can be extended to \ric{other} channels that do not \ric{necessarily} preserve the ``East'' symmetry.
+For instance, \ric{losses} acting far from the localized peak will not affect local information encoded in the localized state.
+Furthermore, we expect that the observed dynamical properties can be easily extended to any state prepared via the adiabatic protocol from a state of the form given in {Eq.}~\eqref{eq_general_state_valid_adiabatic_protocol}, to which \textit{super-Gaussian} states belong.\\ \\ \ricII{In this section we have discussed the effects of dephasing and losses, without much emphasis on the actual value of the coupling strength $\gamma$ to the environment in typical superconducting circuits (cf. Sec.~\ref{section_cQED_implementation} for the implementation).
+As previously mentioned, we set the on-site bare frequency of bosons as our energy scale, which is $\mathcal{O}(\text{GHz})$ in typical superconducting circuits~\cite{RevModPhys.93.025005}.
+The typical strength of the coupling to the environment $\gamma$ is $\mathcal{O}(\text{MHz})$~\cite{RevModPhys.93.025005}.
+Therefore, $\gamma \approx 10^{-3}$ in our nondimensional units.
+As a consequence, coherent dynamics take place on smaller scales with respect to the operational times of typical superconducting platforms of $\mathcal{O}(1 \mu\text{s})$, hinting that the physics of localized states is potentially observable in state-of-the-art experiments.
+Corroboration of this statement with more quantitative calculations would require an \emph{ab initio} study of the dynamics of the architecture introduced in Sec.~\ref{section_cQED_implementation}, which constitutes an interesting follow-up project per se. }